pfsense/docs/source/captiveportal/captive-portal.rst

 network by requiring a username and password (or only a click through), entered on a portal page.

-If authentication is used, this can be performed using the pfSense built-in user management, or an external authentication server such as a RADIUS server or an LDAP server.
+Authentication can be performed using pfSense the pfSense built-in user management, or an external authentication server such as a RADIUS server or an LDAP server.

 .. tip:: The best source of captive portal information can be found in the |book_link|.

-Captive Portal can be configured from **Services > Captive Portal**, were you can create or update a **Zone**.
+Captive Portal can be configured from **Services > Captive Portal**, where **Zones** can be created or updated.

 Captive portal **Zone** allow for the creation of separate, independent portals that operate on one or more separate interfaces.
 For example, there could be a zone for Wireless and a zone for Wired.
 Each zone has a completely isolated set of pages, configuration, users, etc.

-One zone may by used by multiple interfaces, but an interface can be binded to only one zone.
+One zone may be used by multiple interfaces, but an interface can be bound to only one zone.

 When creating a captive portal zone, several tabs are available for the captive portal setup,